 In SAP P11, Profit Center accounting (EC-PCA) and Profitability Analysis (CO-PA) are active.
 This means that when the FI document is posted, the CO-PA document and the EC-PCA are created simultaneously.
 Therefore, the FI documents received and processed by the IDOC in SAP P11 from SAP PI must create those documents as well.

 However, the IDOC basic type FIDCCP02 transports only FI data and it is not be able to generate the CO-PA and EC-PCA documents.
-Since one of these documents is required in SAP P11, for the document types DR (A/R invoice w/o SD) and DG (A/R cred.memo w/o SD), a new custom function module with the follow characteristics needs to be created:
+Since one of these documents is required in SAP P11, for the document types DR (A/R invoice w/o SD) and DG (A/R cred.memo w/o SD), the interface needs to provide the functionality according to the following logic:

-Copy from the standard function module IDOC_INPUT_FIDCC2 and consider the next changes:

 Based on the segment field E1FIKPF -BLART (document type) if the document is equal to SK, proceed as standard.
 In other cases, do the following:

 Map the segment fields to internal tables using the follow mapping: